Livedeath2k/Synology-Compatibility-Hack/HowTo/Powershell-GetNASData.md

-# How to Use the Get-SynologyDiskModels PowerShell Script
+# How to Use the Get-SynologyData PowerShell Script

 This script connects to a Synology NAS via SSH, retrieves the model numbers of installed hard drives, and saves the list to `C:\Temp\Listing.txt` on your Windows machine.